radiosmersh/FH2Download/README.md

 # FH2 Download Assistant

+Legal notice: this software is a derivative work from https://github.com/realitymod/PRBF2Download

 A webapplication build on Electron to help facilitate the download and installation of Forgotten Hope 2.
 Uses BitTorrent as download protocol using WebTorrent library.